 Updates for syllabus statements related to hybrid/remote teaching

-To help you update your syllabus for Fall 2020, we have prepared resources on a set of important issues that you will want to address.
+To help you update your syllabus, we have prepared resources on a set of important issues that you will want to address.
 For each (see below), you will find

 - a description of the issue and related considerations,

 - questions to guide your thinking on new or revised policies that account for this semester’s special circumstances, and

 - sample language that you may adopt, adapt, or use as inspiration for your own statements.

 In addition, please note some changes for Spring 2021:

 - The Spring semester starts on February 1st

 - All classes (graduate and undergraduate) will be remote for the two weeks of the semester.